LukaPetricevicHub/TicTacToe/README.md

 2. Follow the on-screen prompts to play the game.
 You can choose to play against another player or the computer.

-## Purpose
-The game provides an interactive way for players to enjoy a classic game of Tic-Tac-Toe.
-Players can compete against each other or test their skills against the computer.